kaiosatiro/iot_server/README.md

 - **Receiver**: Receives status updates from devices by an exposed **REST API** and adds them to a queue for further handling.
 - **Handler**: Validates and parses the updates, converting them to a unified format per device on the DB.
-- **User API**: Exposes an API for users to signup, create Sites and Devices, and access the data stored on the DB.
+- **User API**: Exposes an API for users to signup, create Environments and Devices, and access the data stored on the DB.
 - ------
 - **Dashboard**: A web interface for users.
 (Still working on this on a separate repo)
 ---